 PWB International celebrated its 10 year anniversary in the summer of 2017!

-We have worked in India for 10+ years, Nicaragua for 4+ years and Kenya for 3+ years.
-The tours take the form of teaching circus skills and how-to-teach, in order to build a lasting and permanent legacy.
-We have previously visited Sierra Leone and some of our partner organisations have formed their own troupe of circus performers and have regular weekly skill shares and perform at local events.
+This video comes from the work we have done in India for 10+ years, Nicaragua for 4+ years and Kenya for 3+ years.
+Our tours take the form of teaching circus skills and how-to-teach, in order to build a lasting and permanent legacy.
+We have also previously visited Sierra Leone, and some of our partner organisations have formed their own troupe of circus performers and have regular weekly skill shares and perform at local events.

-While Jonny was studying in India and Matt was finishing a voluntary project they meet up in Varanasi.
-Sweltering in the summer heat they formed the idea to fuse their shared interests in performance skills and community development.
-From this beginning they have found that there is great interest and enthusiasm from the performing community, they are now working to ensure that PWB will be a success.
+While Jonny was studying in India and Matt was finishing a voluntary project, they met up in Varanasi.
+Sweltering in the summer heat, they formed the idea to fuse their shared interests in performance skills and community development.
+From this beginning they have found that there is great interest and enthusiasm from the performing community; they are now working to ensure that PWB will be a success.

-PWB celebrated its 10 year anniversary in the summer of 2017 (see video above).
-We have worked with orphanages and schools for OVCs in India for 10+ years, Nicaragua for 4+ years and Kenya for 3+ years.
-The tours take the form of teaching circus skills and how-to-teach, in order to build a lasting and permanent legacy.
-We have previously visited Sierra Leone and some of our partner organisations have formed their own troupe of circus performers and have regular weekly skill shares and perform at local events.
+PWB celebrated its 10-year anniversary in the summer of 2017 (see video above).
+We worked with various orphanages and schools for OVCs in India for 10+ years, Nicaragua for 4+ years and Kenya for 3+ years.
+Our tours take the form of teaching circus skills and how-to-teach, in order to build a lasting and permanent legacy.
+We have also previously visited Sierra Leone, and some of our partner organisations have formed their own troupe of circus performers and have regular weekly skill shares and perform at local events.

-Recently (2018) we launched PWB-UK to teach disadvantaged children in the UK and have so far taught several workshops across the country to deaf and blind children.
+In 2018 we launched PWB-UK to teach young people facing systemic barriers in the UK and have delivered several grant and self funded projects across the country to deaf and blind children, looked after children (LAF) and SEND groups.

-Our volunteers raise their own money for the tour and donate their time free of charge.
-However we purchase equipment, pay administrative costs centrally and pay our UK workshops leaders – and all this needs funding.
+Our volunteers raise money for the tour and donate their time free of charge.
+However, we purchase and fix up equipment and pay a small stipend for our administrative costs – and this needs funding!

-Therefore as a small (but growing) charity, PWB is reaching a stage where we require greater funding to expand into the next planned stage of our strategy.
-As such we are looking for suitable Trustees and new sponsorship sources, whether it be from: funding bodies, benevolent corporations or individual donations.
-Please search our website or get in touch for further details, and please join the FAB500 by donating £2 a month or more and become “officially” fabulous.
+Therefore, as a small (but growing) charity, PWB is reaching a stage where we require greater funding to expand into the next planned stage of our strategy.
+As such, we are looking for suitable trustees and new sponsorship sources, whether they be from funding bodies, benevolent corporations or individual donations.
+Please search our website or get in touch for further details, and please join the FAB500 by donating as little as £2 a month or more and become “officially” fabulous.

 We rely on donations from people like you.